BinaryIgor/blog/posts/how-many-http-requests-per-second-can-a-single-machine-handle.md

 ```

 \
-Having these details in mind, let's run some tests and examine the results!
+Having all these details in mind, let's run some tests and examine the results!

 ## Test results